nhahub/NHA-4-081/README.md

 An interactive web application and API that uses a LightGBM regression model to predict a game's Steam review score and sentiment bucket based on its specifications.

-The system provides live model estimates alongside a detailed breakdown of feature importance, highlighting exactly what variables drive the prediction[cite: 1, 2].
+The system provides live model estimates alongside a detailed breakdown of feature importance, highlighting exactly what variables drive the prediction.

 ## Project Structure